Here are the deal and ethical standards for all parties involved in scientific publications, such as editor, reviewer, and author.

 - it reports unethical research

-The mechanism of retraction follow the Retraction Guidelines of Committee on Publication Ethics (COPE) which can be accessed at here.
+The mechanism of retraction follows the Retraction Guidelines of the Committee on Publication Ethics (COPE) which can be accessed at here.